flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 This is the classical Wagner-Whitin dynamic program [6].

-### 6.5 Equivalent Objective Transformation from the Original Note
+### 6.5 Equivalent Objective Transformation

-The original note also derives an equivalent transformed objective.
+An equivalent transformed objective is also useful.

 From the inventory-balance equations,